galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 {: .hands_on}

 You can now login and access the database.
-You will need to `sudo su - galaxy` first, and then you can run `psql galaxy`.
+You will need to `sudo -iu galaxy` first, and then you can run `psql galaxy`.
 The database will currently be empty as Galaxy has never connected to it yet.
 Once you install Galaxy in the next step, the database will be populated.

 ## Galaxy